erontarlor/myserver/README.md

 - Added one or more additional operating system users (at least one with sudo rights)
 - Some additionally installed basic tools like `gvim`, `curl`, ...
 - Installed Docker environment with `docker-compose`
-- Installed OwnCloud docker container with many pre-installed apps, the same users as for the OS and an *admin* user with the specified admin password
+- Installed ownCloud docker container with many pre-installed apps, the same users as for the OS and an *admin* user with the specified admin password
 - Installed supporting docker containers (mysql, redis)
 - Created docker volumes for permanently storing data (accessable from outside the containers):
     - `owncloud_backup`: `/var/lib/docker/volumes/owncloud_backup/_data`